 “The best HIPsters under the Southern Cross.”

-With grateful thanks to our local presenting partners: New England Conservatorium, Glasshouse Theatre and Tamworth Regional Conservatorium.
+With grateful thanks to our local presenting partners: New England Conservatorium, Glasshouse Theatre, Tamworth Regional Conservatorium of Music and James Theatre Dungog.

 WAVELENGTH - NICOLE MURPHY